variancexplained/vae/vaebook/00_intro.md

 * Enable robust predictive models.
 * Address intricate business challenges.

-Let's explore how VAEs can position your company at the forefront of AI-driven success.
+So. let's explore VAEs, how they work and why they matter.

 ```{tableofcontents}